saidone75/talispam/README.md

 98
 ```
 ### Compatibility
-I imagined it as a drop-in replacement for SpamAssassin on my personal mail server: invoked by procmail without arguments will add the same spam identification header and return the message to stdout:
+I imagined it as a drop-in replacement for SpamAssassin on my personal mail server: invoked without arguments will add the same spam identification header and return the message to stdout:
 ```console
 $ cat .talispam/spam/00460.8996dc28ab56dd7b6f35b956deceaf22 | talispam | head -n 5
 From ilug-admin@linux.ie  Wed Sep 25 10:29:22 2002